Dog biking / Bikejoring

 The right gear choices reduce the risk of dangerous situations

-Holding the leash in the biker's hand or on the handlebar grip is unfortunately a common way that maximizes risks when biking with a dog.
+A leash held in the cyclist's hand or on the handlebar grip is unfortunately a common way that maximizes risks when biking with dog.
 Users of such a solution usually find themselves sooner or later on the road surface.
 It is pointless to imagine that a human's reaction speed would be enough to release the leash in the necessary hundredth of a second in sudden situations.
 Additionally, a loose dog can run away, get injured, and cause dangerous situations for other road users.

-The most important safety for biking with a dog is always anticipation.
-In addition, there are gear suitable for biking with a dog that reduce the risk of dangerous situations.
-Examples include bungee leashes worn around the biker's hips, so-called dog running racks attached to the bike (i.e., side-pointing “springers”), or bike antennas (i.e., forward-pointing flexible “antennas”).
+The most important safety for biking with dog is always anticipation.
+In addition, there are gear suitable for biking with dog that reduce the risk of dangerous situations.
+Examples include bungee leashes around the cyclist's hips, so-called dog running racks attached to the bike (i.e., side-pointing "springers"), or bike antennas (i.e., forward-pointing flexible "antennas").

 The choice of gear depends on whether the dog is meant to run ahead of the bike, beside it, or perhaps even behind.
-The most common way to bike with a dog is for the dog to run beside the bike.
-In bikejoring, the dog is always ahead of the bike.
+The most common way to bike with dog is with the dog running alongside the bike.
+In Bikejoring, the dog is always ahead of the bike.

-When the dog is attached to the bike or the biker, it is absolutely important for ergonomics that there is a bungee leash or bungee piece in between.
-The purpose of the bungee is to dampen jerks affecting both the dog and the biker.
+When the dog is attached to the bike or cyclist, it is absolutely important for ergonomics that there is a bungee leash or bungee piece in between.
+The purpose of the bungee is to dampen jerks affecting both the dog and the cyclist.
 The dog should have well-fitting harnesses that do not choke or restrict leg movements.
 Read more about different harnesses and their fit here >

-+ an easy way to start biking with your dog
++ an easy way to start biking with dog

 + the dog is close and physically controllable